 Life After Soccer

-Since her injury, Lindsay has had five surgeries and is still rehabilitating her knee.
+Since her injury, Lindsay has had multiple surgeries and is still rehabilitating her knee.
 She has learned a lot throughout the process.
 Two of Lindsay’s greatest accomplishments took place in 2012 and 2015, when she welcomed her son, Jacob, and daughter, Alexandra, into the world.
 She is a wonderful and devoted mom and she loves every minute of it.
 She always finds ways to nurture her competitiveness in new and uncharted ways.